ypk/penguin/README.md

 ## Serve Instructions

-You need not build the app if you're serving locally as the serve commands automatically builds the app.
+You need not build the app if you're serving locally as the serve command automatically builds the app.

 Navigate to the root directory of the repository and try the following commands